Yoon Suk Yeol: History with Kim Yong-hyun

 In 1977, while attending Chungam High School, Yoon met Kim Yong-hyun, the future Minister of National Defense, who was one year his senior and was the head of the Student Defense Corps.
 The student defense corps was an organization created by the South Korean government in 1975 to replace the student council, to "establish an all-out security system for the school system."
 Kim explained his relationship with Yoon in an interview, saying, "I heard there was a junior who was good at studying and had a sense of duty, so I called him out of curiosity and asked to meet him."
 After Kim entered the Korea Military Academy, he lost contact with Yoon.
 Years later, through an alumni association, they found each other again and stayed in contact.

-However, the two didn't become close friends until 2020, after Yoon was suspended from his prosecutor general duties by Minister of Justice Choo Mi-ae.
+However, the two did not become close friends until 2020, after Yoon was suspended from his prosecutor general duties by Minister of Justice Choo Mi-ae.
 Yoon, who was living a life of exile due to the suspension, called Kim over to have a drink.
 Here, Kim and Yoon had a conversation about prominent political South Korean figures, which reportedly got Yoon interested in running for president.
 After Yoon announced his campaign, Kim told him; "If you want to win the election, you need to build a campaign centered around Chungam High School alumni and Seoul National University alumni, people who aren't from the prosecution."
 This allegedly led to the two forming the Chungam Faction after Yoon became president.